 “And doctor, again with the greatest possible respect, zip your howling screamer.”

 Do you SEE this picture??
 It says it all.

-I don’t even know where to begin with Captain Amelia.
+I don’t even know where to begin with Captain Amelia from Treasure Planet.
 For one thing, she’s one of only two women in this entire movie, but she establishes herself from her first appearance as the most intimidating, impressive, and undeniably badass member of the cast – and that’s probably saying a lot in a movie about space pirates.

 Captain Amelia is the perfect representation of everything you could want in a powerful female character – she’s aggressively intelligent, resourceful, and fearless, and her ability to shut down anyone who crosses her with a devilishly sarcastic one-liner is nothing less than inspiring.

 I feel like “strong girl boss” movie characters are often written to be nasty, unemotional, and even selfish, but Captain Amelia’s strength comes, refreshingly, from a place of well-established competence as a leader.
 She’s a breath of fresh air.